Thomas & Friends series 14

 Thomas & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by the Wilbert Awdry.

 This article lists and details episodes from the fourteenth series of the show, which was first broadcast in 2010.
+There were 20 episodes in the series, preceded by Thomas & Friends: Misty Island Rescue.
 This series was narrated by Michael Angelis for the UK audiences, while Michael Brandon narrated the episodes for the US audiences.